zapta/arm/pro-mini/README.md

 * Easy firmware upgrade using a file drag and drop.
 Programmers and adapters are not required, even if you are bringing up your won board!
 * Supports optional debuggers (such as the [OM13014,598](http://www.digikey.com/short/7zbr3m)) for single stepping and full debugging capabilities.
 * I/O library and a hello world example (with serial printing over USB, parallel port io, blinking LED, and timing).
-* Liberal open source license (even commercial use is OK and free, sharing and attribution not required).
+* No nonsense open source license (no commercial restrictions, sharing and attribution not required).

 <br>